sjbiaga/pisc/README.md

 rate(s) and/or weight(s) - the _delay(s)_ (or duration(s) or "delta(s)") that
 correspond(s) to the fastest action(s).
-In plural, because the programmer can set a degree of parallelism - the number of cores - allowing for multiple communications to occur (simultaneously), as long as these do not discard each other - only those satisfying this condition are returned: for each (pair), it then uses a key to get an associated `Deferred`, and the delay to _complete_ a `Deferred`; it does this twice, for actions of opposite polarities, unless it's
+In plural, because the programmer can set a degree of parallelism - the number of cores - allowing for multiple communications to occur (quasi-simultaneously), as long as these do not discard each other - only those satisfying this condition are returned: for each (pair), it then uses a key to get an associated `Deferred`, and the delay to _complete_ a `Deferred`; it does this twice, for actions of opposite polarities, unless it's